shirishsriv/Capstone_Project_WBE/README.md

 ## Repository Structure

-- **data/**: Contains the raw and/or processed datasets from the World Bank.
+- **data/**: Place the csv files in separate folder data.Give path to the data folder while reading csv files.
-- **notebooks/** or main directory: Includes Jupyter Notebook(s) used for data analysis, visualization, and modeling.
+- **notebooks/** or main directory: Place the .ipynb file in notebook folder.
 - **README.md**: Project overview and instructions.

 ## Notebooks